cortes-ciriano-lab/ClonalSim/README.md

 Moreover ClonalSim can turn an array or matrix straight a python Tree object with nodes.
 Then, the user can use the class which is compatible with the treeswift python package for downstream analysis such as visualisation, editing etc.

+# NOTE: Currently ClonalSim is under-development for other user usage and its used for research only by the Cortes-Ciriano lab.
+An upgrade is coming soon with add ons.

 ## Functionalities
 Main functionalities include:
 1. Population class with features and a method inside to simulate Wright-Fisher